Homelessness in the United States: Youth homelessness

 Homeless children in the United States: The number of homeless children reached record highs in 2011, 2012, and 2013 at about three times their number in 1983.

 The number of homeless children in the US grew from 1.2 million in 2007 to 1.6 million in 2010.
 The US defines homelessness as "individuals who lack a fixed, regular, and adequate nighttime residence," per the 1987 McKinney–Vento Homeless Assistance Act.
 The number of homeless children reached record highs in 2011, 2012, and 2013 at about three times their number in 1983.
 In 2010, a study found that an "estimated two million [youth] run away from or are forced out of their homes each year" in the United States.

 In 2009, one out of 50 children or 1.5 million children in United States of America was homeless each year.
 In 2013, that number jumped to one out of 30 children, or 2.5 million.

 Texas, California and Florida have the highest numbers of unaccompanied homeless youth under the age of 18; comprising 58% of the total homeless under 18 youth population.

 Street children in the United States tend to stay in the state.
 83% do not leave their state of origin.
 If they leave, street children are likely to end up in large cities, notably New York City; Los Angeles; Portland, Oregon; and San Francisco.
 In 2010, street children were predominantly Caucasian and female in the United States, and 42% identify as lesbian, gay, bisexual, or transgender (LGBT).

 The United States government has been making efforts since the late 1970s to accommodate this section of the population.
 The Runaway and Homeless Youth Act of 1978 made funding available for shelters and funded the National Runaway Switchboard.
 Other efforts include the Child Abuse and Treatment Act of 1974, the National Child Abuse and Neglect Data System, and the Juvenile Justice and Delinquency Prevention Act.
 There has been a decline of arrest rates in street youth, dropping in 30,000 arrests from 1998 to 2007.
 Instead, the authorities are referring homeless youth to state-run social service agencies.

 In 2020, the National Center for homeless Education reported that in the U.S. public education system, over 1.5 million students experienced homelessness during their 2017 and 2018 school year.

-According to the data, between 2023 and 2024, children under 18 see a 33% increase in homelessness, with 150,000 children experiencing this crisis.
+According to the data, between 2023 and 2024, children under 18 saw a 33% increase in homelessness, with 150,000 children experiencing this crisis.